 It’s never too early to start planning for the ultimate foodie Christmas, especially when certain festive treats need to mature to be at their best.
 Here are 5 things we’re making now in preparation for the tastiest day of the year.

-Everyone knows that a good, rich Christmas cake needs to be make quite some time in advance.
-With pecan nuts, ground almonds and a generous glug of bourbon, Nigella Lawson's Traditional Christmas Cake from the Nigella Christmas cookbook is one of our favourite recipes.
+Everyone knows that a good, rich Christmas cake needs to be made quite some time in advance.
+With pecan nuts, ground almonds and a generous glug of bourbon, Nigella Lawson’s Traditional Christmas Cake from the Nigella Christmas cookbook is one of our favourite recipes.